ryan-mcclue/unsw/comp3222/quiz.md

   Then, based on input, see what next state is.
   Partition if next state does not belong to same partition

+- Next State Expression
+  Derive Karnaugh map from state and input to next state bit

 - Circuit To State Table
   Outputs of d-flip-flops are y
   So next state might be Y1 = w(y1 + y2)